2nsharma/About-Me/README.md

 ### Thank you for reaching the end!

 Thank you for reading this page about me!
-I hope my writing hasn't been interesting, but rather, an interesting outlook on me.
+I hope my writing has not been too much to read, but rather, an interesting outlook about me.